|Born||in Vancouver, British Columbia, Canada|

 Like many a Canadian lad, Ontkean grew up playing hockey.
 He was good enough to earn a hockey scholarship to the University of New Hampshire, a Division I program.
 He was a standout player at UNH in his three seasons as a varsity player from 1966 to 1969.
 (Division I hockey teams did not allow freshmen to play on the varsity team in those days.)
 After graduating from UNH in 1969, he did not pursue a professional hockey career but moved to Los Angeles to become an actor.

 After taking roles on episodic TV shows and appearing in TV movies from 1970 to 1972, he had his breakthrough with a lead in the TV series The Rookies (1972), which debuted in September 1972.
-He played policeman Willie Gillis on the series, which was canceled after the 1973-74 season.
+He played policeman Willie Gillis on the series, which he left after the 1973-74 season and was replaced by policeman Chris Owens, played by Bruce Fairbairn.
 His "Rookies" co-star Kate Jackson would later appear as his wife in the then-controversial 1982 film Making Love (1982), in which Ontkean played a married man who leaves his wife after coming out after an affair with his gay lover.

 Earlier, Ontkean's skill as a hockey player enabled Ontkean to beat out Peter Straus and other actors for the role as the disaffected Ned Braden in "Slap Shot".
 In the film, he performed all of his on-ice shots himself.
 Subsequently, he had a major role in Paul Mazursky's Willie & Phil (1980), but neither that movie or "Making Love" was a hit.
 (Peter Straus, who lost the role in "Slap Shot" to Ontkean but was the bigger star after the success of the TV mini-series Rich Man, Poor Man (1976), turned down the role of the closeted gay man played by Ontkean in "Making Love.")